ivnvxd/pyquest/markdown/02_data_manipulation_and_processing.md

 import re

 # Search for the word "Python" in the given string
-result = re.search(r'Python', 'Learning Python is fun!') if result:
+result = re.search(r"Python", "Learning Python is fun!") if result:
     print(f"Match found at index {result.start()} to {result.end()}.")
 else: